Potato011/Personal-website/content/posts/m4a1-jupiter-cannon.md

 In order for all actuators and special effects to operate correctly and safely, numerous sensors are mounted throughout the frame to monitor the position of each actuator, temperature, voltage, current, etc.

-For all linear actuators, each end of travel contains a permanent magnet endstop. when the joint approaches an endstop, a hall effect sensor located on the moving assembly will detect this endstop and raise the proper flag.
+For all linear actuators, each end of travel contains hall effect sensor.
+When the joint approaches an endstop, a permanent magnet located on the moving assembly will be detected by this endstop which raises the proper flag.
 As a last resort, there are also mechanical endstops but will result in the actuator stalling.

 The most potentially dangerous system is the gas line.
 In order to prevent overheating as well as accidental gas release, the solenoid and electronic trigger both have physical disconnect switches.
 The solenoid in particular has a separate endstop switch that checks for potential jams in the open position.
 There are also temperature sensors running the length of the gas tube to monitor temperature.
 The gas system works with the actuator sensors to prevent activating the gas system when the barrel is not fully deployed.
 If any safety flags are tripped, the gas system shuts down and an error flag is sent to the central control system.